ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Caused malfunctions at Trump rallies.

 Carsickness
-Though functioned as an early-warning system, the green hue was creating an association with
+Though functioned as an early-warning system, the ring's hue was creating a negative association with the color green.

 The pit in your stomach from dropping on a roller-coaster

 Boredom (currently bright red)
+Lead to too many arguments between couples complaining about coworkers.

 Diarrhea
+See carsickness, but for hot pink.

 Drunkenness
+Though functioned as way to prevent drunk driving, lead to excessive binge drinking in college students.

 Being high
+See drunkness.

 Being drunk and high
+Led to the downfall of many bushes. (?)

+Hunger
+Needs to be recalibrated to not go off

+Holding in flatulence